stop the sale of weeds in Australia

 The last time a plan to stop the sale of weedy plants was proposed, the nursery and garden industry killed it.

-In 2024 it shouldn’t be possible to go to your local Bunnings or nursery and pick up a weed that could choke and degrade the bush.
+In this day and age, it shouldn’t be possible to go to your local Bunnings or nursery and pick up a weed that could choke and degrade the bush.
 Clear rules to stop the sale of weedy plants are essential to protect our unique biodiversity.

 Together, we can show the government that Australians overwhelmingly want to protect our bushland and streams from the impact of weedy plants.